vaxgenomics/metadata/README.md

 # Pathogen Contextual Data Specification
-Metadata template for genomic surveillance of bacterial pathogens for vaccine and AMR purposes
+UNDER DEVELOPMENT: Metadata template for genomic surveillance of bacterial pathogens for vaccine and AMR purposes

 ## Rationale
 Contextual metadata is crucial for effective genomic surveillance in public health as it provides valuable information about the